UWrc/uwrc.github.io/docs/hyak101/containers/build.md

 WARNING: Skipping mount /var/run/munge [binds]: /var/run/munge doesn't exist in container
 ```

-The `--fakeroot` tag allows users who may not have root access to simulate running a container as root.
-Because all Apptainer containers are read-only by default, the `--writable` tag is used to allow users to make changes to the container's filesystem.
+The `--fakeroot` flag allows users who may not have root access to simulate running a container as root.
+Because all Apptainer containers are read-only by default, the `--writable` flag is used to allow users to make changes to the container's filesystem.
 The command prompt will now start with `Apptainer>` if you successfully shelled into ubuntu_latest.

 ### Installing Git
 Finally, we can install Git into the container.
 Before proceeding with this installation, it is important to first update the package information in `ubuntu_latest` sandbox container.
-The next command refreshes packages lists, updates package information, and updates the local cache; without updating the package information the Git package can not be found and installed.
+The next command refreshes package lists, updates package information, and updates the local cache; without updating the package information the Git package can not be found and installed.
 To start an update, use the Ubuntu package manager `apt`:
 ```bash
 apt -y update
 ```